Winston Churchill's Iron Curtain Speech

 On the other hand, ladies and gentlemen, I repulse the idea that a new war is inevitable; still more that it is imminent.
 It is because I am sure that our fortunes are still in our own hands and that we hold the power to save the future, that I feel the duty to speak out now that I have the occasion and the opportunity to do so.
 I do not believe that Soviet Russia desires war.
 What they desire is the fruits of war and the indefinite expansion of their power and doctrines.
 But what we have to consider here today while time remains, is the permanent prevention of war and the establishment of conditions of freedom and democracy as rapidly as possible in all countries.
 Our difficulties and dangers will not be removed by closing our eyes to them.
 They will not be removed by mere waiting to see what happens; nor will they be removed by a policy of appeasement.
 What is needed is a settlement, and the longer this is delayed, the more difficult it will be and the greater our dangers will become.

-From what I have seen of our Russian friends and Allies during the war, I am convinced that there is nothing for which they have less respect than for weakness, especially military weakness.
+From what I have seen of our Russian friends and Allies during the war, I am convinced that there is nothing they admire so much as strength, and there is nothing for which they have less respect than for weakness, especially military weakness.
 For that reason the old doctrine of a balance of power is unsound.
 We cannot afford, if we can help it, to work on narrow margins, offering temptations to a trial of strength.
 If the Western Democracies stand together in strict adherence to the principles will be immense and no one is likely to molest them.
 If however they become divided of falter in their duty and if these all-important years are allowed to slip away then indeed catastrophe may overwhelm us all.

 Last time I saw it all coming and I cried aloud to my own fellow-countrymen and to the world, but no one paid any attention.
 Up till the year 1933 or even 1935, Germany might have been saved from the awful fate which has overtaken here and we might all have been spared the miseries Hitler let loose upon mankind. there never was a war in history easier to prevent by timely action than the one which has just desolated such great areas of the globe.
 It could have been prevented in my belief without the firing of a single shot, and Germany might be powerful, prosperous and honored today; but no one would listen and one by one we were all sucked into the awful whirlpool.
 We surely, ladies and gentlemen, I put it to you, surely, we must not let it happen again.
 This can only be achieved by reaching now, in 1946, by reaching a good understanding on all points with Russia under the general authority of the United Nations Organization and by the maintenance of that good understanding through many peaceful years, by the whole strength of the English-speaking world and all its connections.
 There is the solution which I respectfully offer to you in this Address to which I have given the title, "The Sinews of Peace".